-Nobile's articles on counterpoint, harmonic function, the Beatles, and Schoenberg appear or are forthcoming in Music Theory Spectrum, the Journal of Music Theory, and Music Theory Online, and his research has been awarded the Patricia Carpenter Emerging Scholar Award from the Music Theory Society of New York State and the Dorothy Payne Award from the Music Theory Society of the Mid-Atlantic.
+Nobile's articles on counterpoint, harmonic function, the Beatles, and Schoenberg have appeared in Music Theory Spectrum, the Journal of Music Theory, and Music Theory Online, and he has given talks at numerous international, national, and regional conferences and symposia.
+His research has received the Adam Krims Emerging Scholar Award from the Society for Music Theory’s Popular Music Interest Group (2017), the Patricia Carpenter Emerging Scholar Award from the Music Theory Society of New York State (2011), and the Dorothy Payne Award from the Music Theory Society of the Mid-Atlantic (2012).

 Nobile is a committed pedagogue and is always exploring novel teaching techniques in both undergraduate and graduate classes.
-He has recently incorporated elements of “flipped” pedagogy into core theory classes—having students watch online video lectures in preparation for in-class workshops—and frequently uses online forums and blogs to encourage student interaction outside of the classroom.
+He routinely incorporates elements of “flipped” pedagogy into core theory classes—having students watch online video lectures in preparation for in-class workshops—and frequently uses online forums and blogs to encourage student interaction outside of the classroom.

 - “Counterpoint in Rock Music: Unpacking the ‘Melodic-Harmonic Divorce.’”
 Music Theory Spectrum 37/2: 189–203 (Fall 2015).